deepenrp/NBA_Performance/README.md

 # NBA Performance

-How do we measure which player is better than the next?
+How do we measure which player success or make an assumpption that one player is better than the rest?
 Or better question is how do we measure the overall success a player brings to their team?
 This will determine which player will eventually win the most valuable player award at the end of the season or make it to the All-Star team

 According to Basketball-Reference, win shares is a metric that estimates the number of wins a player produces for his team throughout the season.
 We believe win shares is a very good indicator but how do we predict win shares and what is it based on - Personal Success?
 Or Basic stats like number of points you score, assist or rebound?
 Or Advances Stats like how well you contribute to the team?
 Or rather a combination of Basic and Advanced metrics?